5/Flux Broker Modules

 }

-Finally once mod_main() has exited, the module thread SHALL send an RPC to `broker.module-status with the FLUX_RPC_NORESPONSE flag including the error status of the module: zero if mod_main() exited with a return code greater than or equal to zero, otherwise the value of errno.
+Finally once mod_main() has exited, the module thread SHALL send an RPC to `module.status with the FLUX_RPC_NORESPONSE flag including the error status of the module: zero if mod_main() exited with a return code greater than or equal to zero, otherwise the value of errno.

 {